FindoraNetwork/findora-ethereum/CONTRIBUTING.md

 ## Support Requests

-For security reasons, any communication referencing support tickets for Coinbase products will be ignored.
+For security reasons, any communication referencing support tickets for Findora products will be ignored.
 The request will have its content redacted and will be locked to prevent further discussion.